Should iron supplementation be continued in patients

 mechanisms that iron may promote microbial growth and disrupt the body's

-neutrophil immune response
+neutrophil immune response.
+However,

 further clinical research is needed to fully elucidate the complex interactions